NESCent/Tools-for-Evo-Hack/wiki/Conference_Calls.md

 3. What [Boot Camps](Boot_Camps "wikilink") you would like to see during the event.
 Post them to the [Boot Camps](Boot_Camps "wikilink") page or send them to the mailing list.
+4. Someone should contact the developers of NeXML and PhyloXML to see if they have any suggestions/advice on visualizing phylogenetic data using those formats.
-4. Create a user page.
+5. Create a user page.
 Do this by clicking on your email address in the top bar of the wiki, typing something, and saving it.
+6. [Dave](Dave "wikilink") will list people's names on each of the three objective pages, based on what he believes their interests are.
+Folks can then move stuff around.